 The Turbo-Charged Prelude for 2 Fast 2 Furious (2003)

 The first short film in the franchise was included in the special edition DVD set of 2003’s 2 Fast 2 Furious.
-It’s not essential viewing — it’s buried in the special features of a DVD — but it provides a nice little link between the first and second film and shows just how forward-thinking this franchise really was.
+It’s not essential viewing — it’s buried in the special features of a DVD — but it provides a nice little link between the first and second films and shows just how forward-thinking this franchise really was.
 Marvel’s post-credits scenes receive the hype, but The Fast and Furious franchise was finding creative ways to further the story half a decade earlier.

 In the six-minute film, Brian is on the run after helping Dom escape.
 He flees LA and begins winning street races across the U.S. to earn money and notoriety while the FBI launches a national manhunt for him.
 In the end, Brian reaches Miami, where 2 Fast 2 Furious takes place.